ppy/osu-wiki/wiki/Reporting_bad_behaviour/Abuse/en.md

 If you know the osu! username of the person bothering you, please send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing as much information as possible and it will be investigated as time allows.
 Note that we cannot act on content on third party services, so there is no guarantee that we will take action, but we will keep any notes on file.

-## A member of one of the volunteer teams (NAT, GMT) is approaching/talking/acting towards me inappropriately!
+## A member of one of the volunteer teams (NAT, GMT) is approaching/talking/acting towards me inappropriately! {id=volunteer}

 Send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing as much information as possible **immediately**.
-This includes screenshots, chat logs, basically anything you can attach to an email.
+This includes screenshots, chat logs, and basically anything else you can attach to an email.

+If you can't find the messages for any reason, but remember at least roughly when they were sent and are sure they were sent in osu!'s chat, include this information instead — the abuse team has full access to public and private chat logs.

 If anything you want to include makes you feel embarrassed, please blank it out.

 We'll look into it as soon as we can.

-## Someone I know is being abused by a member of the volunteer teams (NAT, GMT) but is too afraid to speak up!
+## Someone I know is being abused by a member of the volunteer teams (NAT, GMT) but is too afraid to speak up! {id=friend}

 Send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing everything you know with as much evidence as you can get.

-If you don't have any evidence but only stories or rumours that you believe are substantial enough to act on, please send us an email anyway.
+If you don't have any evidence, but only stories or rumours that you believe are substantial enough to act on, please send us an email anyway.
 We take complaints like this very seriously and will look deeply into every report.

+## I think I have acted inappropriately towards someone and want to admit it {id=own-advances}

+Send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) detailing any of your behaviour that you think may have been inappropriate.
+Include as many screenshots and chat logs as you can, and try to explain the context for why the behaviour was inappropriate if it is relevant.

+Your honesty and help in solving such cases is heavily appreciated, but given the inherent severity of harassment and sexual misconduct, a reduced punishment cannot be guaranteed.

 ## My email has been ignored!